Dude902/DJname/README.md

 # djname
 Looks for 3-4 syllable words on a page to turn into DJ names.
+Very basic and buggy.

 To run, copy and paste this as a bookmark and use it whenever (some site's security does not allow the script to run):